mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Because of the community focus of the study, but the relevance of new curriculum the lit review spans different community perspectives / scopes.

-- Coverage of wider pedagogical frameworks focused on participants to develo-p agency in an evolving community.
+- Coverage of wider pedagogical frameworks focused on participants to develop agency in an evolving community.

     - what is informal settings / learning?
     - communities of practice - legitimate peripheral participation boundaries and Barriers